What's the Matter with Kansas? (book): Criticism

+Bartels answers each question in the negative.

-Bartels's answer to each question is "no." Frank provided a lengthy rebuttal to Bartels' analysis.
-More recently, in an apparent attempt to rebut Frank's rebuttal via Barack Obama's now infamous "bitter" label regarding Middle America during the 2008 Democratic Presidential campaign, Bartels offered a somewhat revised analysis of Frank's original thesis in an op-ed piece in the April 17, 2008 edition of The New York Times.
+Frank provided a lengthy rebuttal to Bartels' analysis.

+In an apparent attempt to rebut Frank's rebuttal via Barack Obama's now infamous "bitter" label regarding Middle America during the 2008 Democratic Presidential campaign, Bartels offered a somewhat revised analysis of Frank's original thesis in an op-ed piece in the April 17, 2008 edition of The New York Times.